Chiang-Andy/CS-219-Project-1/README.md

 # Executable & Compiling
 To compile files: Type 'make' into the terminal

-To execute files: After compiling using 'make', an executable titled 'hexCalculator' should appear.
-Type './hexCalculator' to launch executable
+To execute files: After compiling using 'make', an executable titled 'driverExecutable' should appear.
+Type './driverExecutable' to launch executable

 To clean .o and executable: Type 'make clean' into the terminal.
 This will remove files with .o and the executable
 # Running The Program
-After launching the executable 'hexCalculator', instructions should appear within the terminal display.
+After launching the executable 'driverExecutable', instructions should appear within the terminal display.

     Input the filename.

     Example: filename.txt

 # Note:
-The txt file given for the project has been renamed 'hex.txt'.
-As such, input the filename 'hex.txt'.
+The txt file given for the project has been renamed 'file.txt'.
+As such, input the filename 'file.txt'.

-Modify bitwise values to calculate different values with varying operators.
-Current values used for all new operators is 0xAAA5555   0x555AAAA.

 Source and Header files were created for ease of access and for future improvement on code.